Ankle protocols

 0-2 weeks

 Patient is most commonly advised to weight bear as tolerated on the ward and told to use crutches if this helps with pain or improving gait pattern.
 Occasionally, weight bearing status may be altered depending on consultant preference and the size of lesion.
 Emphasis is on swelling management through elevation and spending only short periods of time on their feet at home.
-The in-patient therapy team usually recommend about 10 minutes in each hour.
-Physiotherapy out-patient appointment will be made within 2 weeks.
+The Inpatient Therapy team usually recommend about 10 minutes in each hour.
+A physiotherapy outpatient appointment will be made within 2 weeks.

 2-6 weeks